Azure/bicep-types-az/generated/datafactory/microsoft.datafactory/2018-06-01/types.md

 ### Properties
 * **connectionString**: any (Required): The MongoDB Atlas connection string.
 Type: string, SecureString or AzureKeyVaultSecretReference.
 Type: string, SecureString or AzureKeyVaultSecretReference.
 * **database**: any (Required): The name of the MongoDB Atlas database that you want to access.
 Type: string (or Expression with resultType string).
-* **mongoDbAtlasDriverVersion**: any: The MongoDB Atlas Driver version that you want to choose.
-Allowed value are 2.10.4 and 2.19.0.
+* **driverVersion**: any: The driver version that you want to choose.
+Allowed value are v1 and v2.
 Type: string (or Expression with resultType string).

 ## MongoDbCollectionDatasetTypeProperties
 ### Properties